awsdocs/amazon-comprehend-medical-developer-guide/docs-source/textanalysis-entities.md

 # Detect entities<a name="textanalysis-entities"></a>

 **Note**
-This version of the `DetectEntities` operation should not be used for new applications\.
+This version of the **DetectEntities** operation should not be used for new applications\.
 You should use version 2 of the operation instead\.
 All new iterations and enhancements of features will be specific to Detect Entities Version 2\.
-For more information, see [Detect Entities \(Version 2\)](textanalysis-entitiesv2.md)\.
+For more information, see [Detect entities \(Version 2\)](textanalysis-entitiesv2.md)\.

-Use the operation to detect the medical entities in your text\.
+Use the **DetectEntities** operation to detect the medical entities in your text\.
 It detects entities in the following categories:
 + `ANATOMY`
 + `MEDICAL_CONDITION`
 + `MEDICATION`